Sielbeck Forest Natural Area

 Sielbeck Forest Natural Area is an Illinois state park on 385 acre in Johnson County, Illinois, United States.

 History

 Originally owned by Ruth and Louie Sielbeck, the land went on sale following Louie's death.
 The Nature Conservancy bought the land in 1997 and then sold it to the Illinois Department of Natural Resources the following year.

 Activities

 Fishing, hiking, and daytime hunting are allowed.
 Common animal species caught include largemouth bass, bluegill, deer, squirrel, doves, rabbits, quail, ducks and turkey.
 There are no site specific regulations, only statewide ones.
-A hunter fact sheet can be found here.